coinbase/multisig-tool/README.md

 ### BitcoinJS

-We use the [BitcoinJS](https://github.com/bitcoinjs/bitcoinjs-lib) library to handle HD wallets, Bitcoin keys, addresses and transactions.
+The [BitcoinJS](https://github.com/bitcoinjs/bitcoinjs-lib) library is used to handle HD wallets, Bitcoin keys, addresses and transactions.

 ### BIP38

-We use the [BIP38](https://github.com/cryptocoinjs/bip38) library to decrypt the encrypted shared key seeds.
+The [BIP38](https://github.com/cryptocoinjs/bip38) library is used to decrypt the encrypted shared key seeds.

-To build the [`multisig/bip38.js`](https://github.com/coinbase/multisig-tool/blob/master/lib/multisig/bip38.js) we used:
+To build the [`multisig/bip38.js`](https://github.com/coinbase/multisig-tool/blob/master/lib/multisig/bip38.js), the following are used:

 1. Install packages with `npm`: